A Complete Guide to Sacred Valley: Peru’s Hidden Gem

 There are many ways to visit the Sacred Valley, from 1-day tours from Cusco to multi-day stays in the valley.
 Ultimately, it depends on how much time you have available.
 A guide to Sacred Valley can help you decide which towns, ruins and markets to prioritize.

-Another way of exploring the Sacred Valley is by taking the bus from Cusco.
+Another way to explore the Sacred Valley is by bus from Cusco.
 There are two main routes you can take:

 - Pisac Route: bus stop at Puputi Street s/n Cusco